-During the year the percentage of loans arranged at fixed interest rate was 5% (2020: 6%).
+During the year the percentage of loans arranged at fixed interest rate was 100% (2021: 5%).
 The ratio of fixed and variable rates are reviewed regularly to ensure that Castle Rock Edinvar borrows at the best rates.

-On the 1st May 2021, in the post year end period, Castle Rock Edinvar novated the majority of it's debt to Places for People Treasury Ltd. The new borrowing facility has a fixed interest rate of 3.3% for 3 years.
+On the 1st May 2021 Castle Rock Edinvar novated the majority of its debt to Places for People Treasury Ltd. The new borrowing facility has a fixed interest rate of 3.3% for 3 years.